 - Farming is hard.
 Organic farming – where chemical inputs for pest-control or for artificial fertility are not permitted – is even harder.
 The exposure to risk and the extra labour required is greater when you're growing without chemical inputs.
 We believe that farmers choosing to begin the process of conversion should be paid commensurably when they are producing exceptional produce using farming methods that are organic.

 - Converting local land to organic status is one of our primary ambitions.
 In order to make a practical and immediate impact on the amount of local produce being grown organically, we feel that we and our customers should have the opportunity to choose to support local growers who are starting to convert.

-- But it’s not all about the money.
+- It’s not all about the money.
 Initiating the process of converting to organic means that the process of bettering the environment begins.
 We think we have a duty of care to the soil.
-Growers taking the risk in converting to organic and selling their produce through us are more able to have an impact on everything from the extraordinary micro-organisms that thrive in organically-farmed soils to the plants and wild fauna – including us - that depend on a more naturally-balanced eco-system.
+Growers taking the risk in converting to organic and selling their produce through us are more able to have an impact on everything from the extraordinary microorganisms that thrive in organically-farmed soils to the plants and wild fauna – including us - that depend on a more naturally-balanced ecosystem.

 So when we tell you what's in your veg boxes, we will specify whether the produce is:

 - 'non-certified' – from growers in the first year of their conversion to organic;